 - Employers may be more likely to trust a CELPIP-approved applicant's ability to assimilate

-- You will get your test results in 8 days or as few as 3 days if you pay for the "Express Rating"
+- You will get your test results in 8 days or as few as three days if you pay for the "Express Rating."

 - The Entire test is completed in one setting with no extra interviews required